 "[They ask]: How will you protect us?
-How will you defend our interests to make sure that we're not vulnerable to decision-makers?"
+How will you defend our interests to make sure that we're not vulnerable to decision-makers?" she explained.

 Tardif said it's challenging to decide when someone who requests an assisted death in advance should receive it.

 "Is it the first time they forget their loved one's name?
-Or is it when they no longer recognize everybody?" she said.
+Or is it when they no longer recognize everybody?"